Are you sure you want to remove this item from your Recipe Box?

 The emails have been sent

-You could stuff your face with chocolate eggs all weekend long (hey, no judgment), but along with Easter comes new seasonal produce and fresh flavors, and it would be a shame not to let those ingredients shine.
-Here, 65 Easter dessert recipes—from strawberry cupcakes to chocolate candy to carrot cake—that will make your springtime celebration.
-Looking for recipes to serve before dessert?
-We've got you covered with these easy Easter brunch ideas and fabulous sides for ham.
+You could stuff your face with jellybeans all weekend long (hey, no judgment), but along with Easter comes new seasonal produce and fresh flavors, and it would be a shame not to put those ingredients in the spotlight.
+Here, 70 Easter dessert recipes—from strawberry cupcakes to chocolate candy to carrot cake—that will make your springtime celebration one your guests will never forget.
+(And if you’re looking for recipes to serve before dessert, we’ve got you covered with these easy Easter brunch ideas, crowd-pleasing dinner recipes and fabulous sides for ham.)

 Our light-as-air take on classic Swedish semlor.